Orforglipron: The Oral GLP-1 Pill for Weight Loss

 Medically reviewed by

-Orforglipron is a new glucagon-like peptide-1 (GLP-1) receptor agonist medication that has been approved in the US by the Food and Drug Administration (FDA) under the brand name Foundayo.
+Orforglipron (also known as Foundayo) is a new glucagon-like peptide-1 (GLP-1) receptor agonist medication that is now available in the UK for weight management and type 2 diabetes.
+The UK is the first country in Europe to approve orforglipron.
 It works similarly to Mounjaro and Wegovy by suppressing hunger and keeping you feeling fuller for longer.
 However, unlike these popular GLP-1 injections, orforglipron comes as a tablet that you swallow.
 This weight loss pill is manufactured by Eli Lilly.

 Clinical trials have already shown that at its highest dose, orforglipron can result in an average 11.2% weight loss compared to 2.1% with a placebo after 72 weeks, making it a promising alternative to weight loss injections.
 In this guide, we explore orforglipron (Foundayo) in more detail, comparing it to other popular options, and discuss when it might be available in the UK.